 An Fun Outdoor Wedding in Hertfordshire

 Charlotte and Hakan got in touch after a good friend of mine recommended me to them.
 We met in Derby for a drink and a chat about their wedding plans.
-Originally they’d decided on a farm in Derbyshire, but due to a change in their circumstances, they moved the wedding to Hertfordshire.
+Originally they’d decided on a farm in Derbyshire, but due to a change in their circumstances, they moved to a Hertfordshire outdoor wedding.
 Buckettsland Farm offered a great location for an outdoor wedding and had a marquee for the reception.

 I arrived at a hotel not too far from the venue, where Charlotte and her bridesmaids were busy putting the finishing touches to their hair, make up and dresses.
 Once everyone was ready, there was just time to crack open the champagne for a toast before it was time for the bridesmaids to gather their things into the waiting camper van downstairs and head to the venue.